THE TRUTH BEHIND RIDING ELEPHANTS

 Essentially, riding elephants is sucking travellers into a destructive exploitation trap.

 If you want to find the facts straight up, I’m sure you could just google a few reasons as to why you shouldn’t ride elephants.
-But instead, I’m going to give my two cents for my viewers who need to know the truth from someone who’s been in their shoes too.
+But instead, I’m going to give my two cents as someone who’s been in the same shoes

 If you’re like me, and you’ve ridden an elephant before without any real knowledge of this industry, be prepared – I may just break your heart.